KhaledAjaj2026/DSA-problem-tracker/README.md

 ## How to Use

-While solving DSA questions, keep track of the amount of time it takes to find solution.
+Time yourself while solving DSA questions.
 Once completed, enter the following:

 * Question (name of the problem)
 * Source (e.g. LeetCode #258, CTCI #64, G4G)